The Bankrate promise

 Total monthly gross income: $6,000

-3. Divide your monthly debts by your monthly gross income.
+Step three: Divide your monthly debts by your monthly gross income

 For this example, divide your monthly debt payments ($2,400) by your total monthly gross income ($6,000).
 In this case, your total DTI would be 0.40, or 40 percent.
 To confirm your number, use a DTI calculator.

 What is a good debt-to-income ratio?

 The higher your DTI, the riskier you appear to lenders.
-Each lender has different DTI standards you must meet to qualify for a loan, but most lenders use a 43 percent DTI as a benchmark.
+Each lender has different DTI standards you must meet to qualify for a loan, but according to credit.org most lenders see a DTI under 36 percent or less as “ideal” while 37 percent to 42 percent is seen as “acceptable.”

-The requirements differ for each lender and the type of loan you take out.
-Your DTI for a mortgage might not be the same as your DTI for a personal loan.
+Keep in mind that the requirements differ for each lender and the type of loan you take out so read the minimum requirements and eligibility criteria carefully before applying.
+For example, the lender’s maximum DTI for a mortgage might not be the same as its maximum DTI for a personal loan, so research the lender’s eligibility distinctions and where your DTI lands.

-It will not only help you qualify for a loan but may also help you get a lower interest rate.
-You can also improve your DTI by lowering expenses to make higher debt payments, increasing your income or consolidating debts at a lower interest rate.
+A lower DTI will not only help you qualify for a loan but may also help you get a lower interest rate.
+You can improve your DTI by lowering expenses to make higher debt payments, increasing your income or consolidating debts at a lower interest rate.
+If you are having trouble making payments, you may want to consider what debt relief options are available to you.